Instrument used to measure wind speed

 3. **Energy Sector**

-In solar energy applications, anemometers assist in determining the optimal positioning and orientation of mirrors or solar panels to maximize energy capture in solar power plants.
+In solar energy, anemometers help find the best spot and angle for mirrors or solar panels.
+This boosts energy capture in solar power plants.

 4. **Meteorological Observation**

-Weather forecasting relies on data collected by anemometers to analyze wind patterns, predict storms, and study climate trends.
+Weather forecasting uses data from calculate wind speed meters.
+This helps us look at wind weather patterns, predict storms, and study climate trends.

 5. **Environmental Monitoring**